edinburgh-napier/set09121/lectures/lecture19.md

 - If you are used to the Java and C\# model of just calling `new` randomly in your code -  stop and think.
 - Memory allocation (and subsequent deallocation) is expensive on the free store.
 - Try and allocate everything you need at the start of a level or the game.
 Then it is there and you can access it uniformly.
-- Data is also near similar data -  this allows quick processing of blocks during similar operations.
+- Data should also be near similar data -  this allows quick processing of blocks during similar operations.

 ---

 # `constexpr` What You Can

-- `const` values are typically replaced by the actual value in compiled code.
-    - Less lookup time.
+- `const` is a qualifier used for readability, maintenance and performance
-- `constexpr` values are replaced, and can be calculated at compile time.
+- `constexpr` takes this further: expression is calculated at compile time
     - So you can produce certain functions that are compile time processed.
 - Compile time means the code is not processed during runtime.